Access4Learning/SIF3DMGenerator-Java/SIF3DMGenerator/README.md

 ## Version from October 23, 2018
 - Added SIF AU 3.4.4 XSD (data/input/XSD/sifau30/au3.4.4 directory) and generated data model classes for the draft of SIF AU 3.4.4.
 Note that this is an **early draft** for SIF AU 3.4.4

+## Version from Jan 22, 2019
+- Added SIF AU 3.4.4 XSD (data/input/XSD/sifau30/au3.4.4 directory) and generated data model classes for the draft of SIF AU 3.4.4.
+Note that this is an **early draft** for SIF AU 3.4.4 9v2)
+- Updated to SIF3 Framework library v0.14.0.

 # Download Instructions
 How to download this project: